jp7492code/jp7492code/README.md

 - 👋 Hi, I’m Johnathan
-- 👀 I’m interested in obtaining an internship as a software engineer.
+- 👀 I’m interested in obtaining an job as a software engineer.
 - 🌱 I’m currently learning computer science at University of California, Riverside.
 - 💞️ I’m looking to collaborate on software engineering team projects.
 - 📫 How to reach me, jpham799@gmail.com.